Tel Yokneam: Ottoman period

 During the Ottoman–Mamluk War (1516–17), the Levant fell to the Ottoman Empire.
-Records from the 18th century state that Zahir al-Umar, who ruled over Galilee in that century, built a fortress in Yokneam.
+Records from the 18th century state that Daher al-Umar, who ruled over Galilee in that century, built a fortress in Yokneam.
 Ottoman smoking pipes were found near the Crusader church, and Ottoman pottery, probably displaced by rainwater, was found in several areas of the tel.
 These finds are quite meager, however, and archaeologist Amnon Ben-Tor has challenged this claim.
-Miriam Avissar, another archaeologist who has studied the site, believes that the fortress is indeed an Ottoman fortress, built by Zahir al-Umar in the 18th century and abandoned in the 19th century.
+Miriam Avissar, another archaeologist who has studied the site, believes that the fortress is indeed an Ottoman fortress, built by Daher al-Umar in the 18th century and abandoned in the 19th century.

 Pierre Jacotin recorded a castle at Yokneam on a map he made in 1799 during Napoleon Bonaparte's 1798–1801 French campaign in Egypt and Syria.
 The castle name is given as the Chateau d'El Kireh (Castle of Qira), probably deriving from the name of the nearby village of Qira.

 Charles William Meredith van de Velde described the site in 1854, noting ruins that included the foundations of a Christian church, and several large vaulted caves.
 Of the area he said: "It is now quite a deserted region.
 Here are no more armies, no more townspeople or villages; a single herd of goats watched by a few wild Arabs, was all that we met."

-Claude Reignier Conder described the site in 1878 as a "huge Tell" with the remains of a "little Byzantine chapel" and a "small fort" built by Zahir al-Umar.
+Claude Reignier Conder described the site in 1878 as a "huge Tell" with the remains of a "little Byzantine chapel" and a "small fort" built by Daher al-Umar.
 He recounts two legends about this place: a Samaritan legend that Joshua camped here during the fight against the Canaanites; and a Christian legend that Lamech, the great-grandchild of Cain, murdered his own great grandfather here with an arrow.
 Conder understands the name "Cain Mons" (i.e.: Caymont) as a corruption of "Keimûn".